California's Landmark Electric Truck Rule Targets 'Diesel Death Zone'

 A growing logistics industry worsens air pollution

-Anthony Victoria with the Center for Community Action and Environmental Justice says the communities NFI trucks are driving through in Southern California are living in a cloud of air pollution that he calls a "diesel death zone."
+Anthony Victoria with the Center for Community Action and Environmental Justice says the communities that NFI trucks are driving through in Southern California are living in a cloud of air pollution that he calls a "diesel death zone."

 A lot of the pollution comes from diesel trucks delivering products to distribution warehouses.